How to Avoid Scams When Buying on Facebook Marketplace in Colombia

 ❓ Is it safe to pay with Nequi or Daviplata on Facebook Marketplace?

-Only if you pay after receiving the item and reviewing it.
-The problem isn't the payment app — it's the timing of when you pay.
-Never pay before you have the product in your hands.
+Only if you pay after receiving the item and having inspected it.
+The problem is not the payment app — it is the moment you pay.
+Never before you have the product in your hands.

-❓ What items have the highest risk of scams on Facebook Marketplace Colombia?
+❓ Which items are at higher risk of scams on Facebook Marketplace Colombia?

-Cell phones, computers, and electronics in general are the most common.
-Also motorcycles with papers "in process" and brand-name accessories at liquidation prices.
-Large furniture and appliances have less risk because the delivery logistics are harder to evade.
+Cell phones, computers, and electronics in general are the most frequent.
+Also, motorcycles with "in-process" paperwork and branded accessories at clearance prices.
+Furniture and large appliances have less risk because the delivery logistics are harder to evade.

 ❓ Can I use Colombia Move if I only speak English?